RobinLinus/coins-legacy/bitcoin-nano-network.md

 The anchor of truth for the total supply is implied by the length of the headers chain and bitcoin's reward halving function.
 We can apply a series of simple integrity checks to harden our construction.
 The Merkle tree of chunks should be a *Merkle sum tree* such that its root commits to the total bitcoin supply.
  - SPV proofs are sufficient to update a chunk's sum successively.
- - Roughly speaking, 20% of a chunk's outputs prove 80% of its value.
-This results in relatively strong proofs for the total supply.
  - Any output path implies the total supply at the output's creation date.
  - Chunks are sorted chronologically so they have static upper limits of value.
  - Only the most recent chunk's value can increase.
 All older chunks' values only *decrease* over time.
+ - Roughly speaking, 20% of a chunk's outputs prove 80% of its value.

+This results in relatively strong proofs for the total supply which are very succinct.